ryantd42/NY-Legislative-Git/2023/S509B-2023/bill.md

   January 4, 2023
   ___________

- Introduced  by  Sen.  THOMAS -- read twice and ordered printed, and when printed to be committed to the Committee on Cities 1
+ Introduced  by  Sens.
+THOMAS, JACKSON -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Cities  1  -- recommitted  to  the  Committee  on Cities 1 in accordance with Senate Rule 6, sec.
+8 -- reported favorably from said committee,  ordered  to first  and  second  report,  ordered  to  a third reading, amended and ordered reprinted, retaining its place in the order of third reading

- AN ACT to amend the administrative code of the city of New York and  the general municipal law, in relation to requiring restaurants that offer online delivery services to post their most recent sanitary inspection letter grade on their website
+ AN ACT to amend the administrative code of the city of New York and  the general  municipal  law,  in relation to requiring internet-based food delivery service providers to post the hyperlink for the  online  tool to view sanitary inspection letter grades of every food service estab- lishment

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: